-MBA in Digital Marketing & Social Media
+Online MBA Programs in Digital Marketing, Internet Marketing, and Social Media

 The principal objective is to promote brands, products, and services through various forms of digital media, including mobile phones, social media, display advertising, search engine marketing, or any other type of digital media.

 Most experts agree that digital marketing requires a new approach to marketing and a new understanding of consumer behavior.
 Digital marketing requires companies to analyze the value corresponding to a new set of metrics, such as the number of app downloads on mobile devices, tweets on Twitter, and likes on Facebook.

-With such remarkable employment trends, it is not surprising that business schools have devoted considerable resources to recruit experienced faculty and consultants, like those discussed below, to teach new courses in digital marketing.
+With such remarkable statistics, it is not surprising that business schools have devoted considerable resources to recruit experienced faculty and consultants, like those discussed below, to teach new courses in digital marketing.
 And neither is it surprising that these universities have evolved their curricula to incorporate topics in this new discipline.

 MBA courses are typically divided into two sections.
 The first set of courses students will take are general “core” courses, which explore key business concepts and business management fundamentals while challenging students to think strategically.
 These classes focus on marketing, accounting, business ethics, finance, statistics, project management, and other business administration disciplines.
 Especially among the more reputable schools (see the Accreditation section below), only minor differences exist in these standardized core courses.